Canon 80D vs D60

 Studio photographers will appreciate that the Canon D60 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D60 was succeeded by the Canon 10D.
+Both the 80D and the D60 have been discontinued, but can regularly be found used on eBay.
+The D60 was replaced by the Canon 10D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 80D or the Canon D60 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.